Loading...

 Funding rates are market-driven, so they vary by exchange and time.
 Generally, exchanges with more balanced long/short ratios have lower rates.
 Compare rates across Binance, Bybit, and OKX using the tracker above.

-TSB Pro auto-imports from MT4, MT5, Binance, Bybit and shows you exactly which setups make money and which ones leak profit.
+Trader's Second Brain auto-imports your trades from MT4, MT5, Binance & Bybit — then shows you which setups actually make money and which ones leak profit.
+All with one payment, no subscription.

 1,200+ traders already use it.
 One-time payment, no subscription.